 Grade Level

 This lesson has students connect the theme of regret across poems, songs, nonfiction, and short stories to explore how social-emotional factors can affect character development and theme.
-Students will work independently to write their own apology note as well as write an apology from the perspective...
+Students work independently to write their own apology note as well as write an apology from the perspective of...
 Read more »

 Character Development and Theme in "The Scarlet Ibis"